reactioncommerce/cli/README.md

 - [Docker](https://www.docker.com/get-started/)
 - [Docker Compose](https://docs.docker.com/compose/)

+In addition, you need to have your system setup for SSH authentication with GitHub

 ## Installation

 Before you can use the Open Commerce CLI you need to install the command line tool: